Leafwing-Studios/leafwing-website/content/blog/games-engines-are-more-than-libraries-glued-together/index.md

 [RPGMaker]: https://www.rpgmakerweb.com/
 [Twine]: https://twinery.org/

+[^1]: Sure, you can split the difference in both directions.
+Making your game engine tightly focused on a single genre (like [RPGMaker] or [Twine]) means that you don't have to worry nearly so much about endless feature lists or intense modularity.
+Similarly, reusing your single-game-stack within the same studio means you can amortize its costs across multiple games, although woe to you if you try to retrofit it to support a new genre.
+And the more teams you need to train, the more simultaneous games you must support, the more those choices that served you well at the beginning will start to hurt.

 ## Dependencies are great, but glue code sucks

-Don't get me wrong: libaries rock, and dependencies are good, actually.
+Don't get me wrong: libaries rock, and dependencies are Good, Actually.
 Bevy has [dozens of them](https://crates.io/crates/bevy/latest/dependencies), both direct and transitive!

-Without libraries, your velocity will crawl to a halt, and just as importantly, you won't be giving back to the ecosystem.
+Without libraries, your velocity will crawl to a halt, and just as importantly, you won't be giving back to [the ecosystem](https://arewegameyet.rs/).

 The problem here is the dreaded **glue code**: code that exists solely to get everything to play nice together and talk to each other.